Which Country Produces The Most Waste? Waster Answers! 🤔🗑️

 Conclusion on which country produces the most waste

-Every country, both developed and developing, must make sure to handle their generated waste in the most environmentally friendly way.
+Every country, both developed and developing, must make sure to handle its generated waste in the most environmentally friendly way.
 Both random citizens and industries/corporations should strive to handle their waste, with the latter needing professional assistance.

 Waster can help small and medium Aussie businesses with their waste management and recycling needs.